gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 I had a problem with the button being held causing the button counter on the LCD to continuosly counting up or down.
 I had to add oldButtonState to make sure each press counted for a single +1 on the LCD.
+[This website](https://learn.adafruit.com/sensor-plotting-with-mu-and-circuitpython/buttons-and-switch) helped me understand how to set-up a button and switch in circuit python, along with example code showing how it's done.

 ## Photo Interrupter